nickassafkirk/cooking-with-katie/README.md

 palette which utilises muted, earthy tones to put the focus on images and interactive site elements.

 #### Fonts
+All fonts utilised for this project were sourced using [Google Fonts](https://fonts.google.com/)
 Three fonts are utilised for this project:
 1. [Dancing Script](https://fonts.google.com/specimen/Dancing+Script?query=dancing+script)
 Dancing script is a custive, handwritten styled font that is used for the site heading/logo anf on form and section headings.
 The font-weight has been increased to prviode more impact in headings.